7-Eleven

 Career Site

-7-Eleven is the world's leading chain of convenience stores with 32,711 stores worldwide at the end of June.
+7-Eleven is the world's leading chain of convenience stores with over 50,900 stores in 16 countries.
 The stores are best known for their Big Gulp soft drinks and Slurpee frozen ice drinks.
 Many stores also sell gasoline.

 A typical 7-Eleven store is between 2,400 and 3,000 square feet, and carries about 2,500 different items.
 7-Eleven has the largest ATM network of any retailer in United States.

-Of all U.S. retailers, 7-Eleven sells the most USA Today newspapers, Sports Illustrated magazines, cold beer, cold single-serve bottled water, cold Gatorade, fresh-grilled hot dogs, single-serve chips and money orders.
-The stores sell 41 million gallons of milk per year.
+Of all U.S. retailers, 7-Eleven sells the most USA Today newspapers, cold beer, cold single-serve bottled water, cold Gatorade, fresh-grilled hot dogs, lottery tickets and money orders.
+The stores sell over 100 million hot dogs and 60 million donuts and pastries a year.

 7-Eleven, Inc. is privately held and became a wholly owned subsidiary of Seven-Eleven Japan Co., Ltd. in Tokyo, Japan, and its affiliates on Nov.
 9, 2005.